k21971/EvilHack/doc/evilhack-changelog.md

   gift
 - Druids second spellbook set to be some type of evocation spell
 - Display unseen grass & sand normally
+- Fix: change how Druid wildshape hitpoints are calculated, take two